 The trick to baking tender butter cookies is not working the dough too much.
 The more times you roll out the dough, the harder the cookies will turn out.
 This is because working the dough develops the gluten in the flour and makes them tougher.
 When you're cutting out cookies, you're going to end up with a certain amount of scraps.
 You can collect these scraps and re-roll them, but those cookies will be tougher.

 Finally, using cake flour will create more delicate cookies, but you can substitute pastry flour or all-purpose flour.
 Whatever you choose, just make sure you use 400 grams.

 - 1 cup granulated sugar (plus more for sprinkling)

 - 1/4 cup milk (plus more for washing tops of cookies)

 - 1 1/2 teaspoons vanilla extract

-- Using the paddle attachment of a stand mixer, cream the butter, sugar, and salt on low speed.
+Using the paddle attachment of a stand mixer, cream together butter, sugar, and salt on low speed.

 Add the dry ingredients to wet ingredients and mix only until they're combined.

 Wrap it in plastic and chill in the refrigerator for at least 30 minutes.

 Unwrap the chilled dough, transfer it to a lightly floured (or powdered-sugared) workbench or butcher block, and use a rolling pin to roll the dough out to about 1/8-inch thick.